remla25-team12/operation/README.md

 - [Helm 3 CLI](https://helm.sh/docs/intro/install/)
 - [Istioctl](https://istio.io/latest/docs/setup/install/istioctl/) 1.25.2 or higher
 - A functional Kubernetes cluster.
    - Recommended: VM cluster from the [Provisioning the Kubernetes Cluster](#provisioning-the-kubernetes-cluster) section.
 In the instructions below, it is assumed you already have this cluster up and running.
    - Alternatively, you can install and use [Minikube](https://minikube.sigs.k8s.io/docs/start/) for a local Kubernetes cluster.
+   > **Note**: Minikube compatibility is not actively being prioritized and maintained by us.
+If anything does not work as expected, please use the VM cluster.

 ### Install and run